Specifications

 Background:

-MDA is conveniently measured by the reaction of thiobarbituric acid in an acid environment according to the following reaction.
+Researchers measure MDA by the reaction of thiobarbituric acid (TBA) in an acid environment according to the following reaction.

-The MDA-TBA adduct formed in this reaction is pink-colored and can be read at ƛ= 532 nm.
+The MDA-TBA adduct formed in this reaction has a pink color and can be read at ƛ= 532 nm.
 Measurement between 530–545 nm is acceptable.